![]() |

 Kalahari Lions.

-A visitor on safari in the Kruger National Park said the following: "I traveled to Kruger National Park in South Africa and I was so excited to be living out a
+"I traveled to Kruger National Park in South Africa and I was so excited to be living out a

 childhood dream of mine.
 I couldn't believe that I was going on a safari in Africa and was going